jsdelivr/globalping-cli/README.md

 Additional Commands:
-  completion    Generate the autocompletion script for the specified shell help          Help about any command history       Show the history of your measurements install-probe Join the community powered Globalping platform by running a Docker container. version       Print the version number of Globalping CLI
+  completion    Generate the autocompletion script for the specified shell help          Help about any command history       Show the history of your measurements in your current session install-probe Join the community powered Globalping platform by running a Docker container. version       Print the version number of Globalping CLI